awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 }
 ```

-## Giving Amazon SES permission to use your AWS KMS customer master key \(CMK\)<a name="services-ses-permissions"></a>
+## Giving Amazon SES permission to use your AWS KMS key<a name="services-ses-permissions"></a>

-To encrypt your email messages, you can use the [AWS managed customer master key \(CMK\)](concepts.md#aws-managed-cmk) in your account for Amazon SES \(**aws/ses**\), or you can use a [customer managed CMK](concepts.md#customer-cmk) that you create\.
-Amazon SES already has permission to use the AWS managed CMK on your behalf\.
-However, if you specify a customer managed CMK when you [add the S3 action](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-s3.html) to your Amazon SES receipt rule, you must give Amazon SES permission to use the CMK to encrypt your email messages\.
+To encrypt your email messages, you can use the [AWS managed key](concepts.md#aws-managed-cmk) in your account for Amazon SES \(**aws/ses**\), or you can use a [customer managed key](concepts.md#customer-cmk) that you create\.
+Amazon SES already has permission to use the AWS managed key on your behalf\.
+However, if you specify a customer managed key when you [add the S3 action](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-s3.html) to your Amazon SES receipt rule, you must give Amazon SES permission to use the KMS key to encrypt your email messages\.

-To give Amazon SES permission to use your customer managed CMK, add the following statement to that CMK's [key policy](key-policies.md):
+To give Amazon SES permission to use your customer managed key, add the following statement to that KMS key's [key policy](key-policies.md):

 ```
 {
-  "Sid": "Allow SES to encrypt messages using this CMK", "Effect": "Allow",
+  "Sid": "Allow SES to encrypt messages using this KMS key", "Effect": "Allow",
   "Principal": {"Service": "ses.amazonaws.com"},
   "Action": [